datastax/csharp-driver/README.md

 # DataStax C# Driver for Apache Cassandra

-A C# client driver for Apache Cassandra.
-This driver works exclusively with the Cassandra Query Language version 3 (CQL3) and Cassandra's binary protocol.
+A modern, [feature-rich](#features) and highly tunable C# client library for Apache Cassandra (1.2+) and DataStax Enterprise (3.1+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.

 ## Installation